-The communication networks accepted for MCC-to-MCC communications are introduced below and the standards to which each MCC must adhere for their use in the Cospas-Sarsat Ground Segment are described in the annexes to this document.
-Some of these networks provide an error detection and/or error correction capability for detecting and correcting data errors introduced by the communications system.
+The communication networks accepted for communications with destinations are introduced below and the standards to which each MCC must adhere for their use in the Cospas-Sarsat Ground Segment are described in the annexes to this document.
+Some of these networks provide an error detection and/or error correction capability for detecting and correcting data errors introduced by the communications system, in order to prevent corrupt messages from being transmitted.